-Basic terminology, options for studying school management, sources of study.
+- Basic terminology, options for studying school management, sources of study.
 Schools and concepts of management.
 Specifics of school management.
 The system of school management in the Slovak Republic and the system of internal school management in the context of managerial functions.
-Legal regulations governing the activities of primary and secondary schools (laws, decrees, working regulations, pedagogical-organisational guidelines).
-Personality of the head of teaching staff - legal and personality requirements.
+Legal and pedagogical-organisational regulations applied in the school system and their significance.
+Interpretation of the constitution in terms of application in education.
+The legislation governing the activities of kindergartens, primary and secondary schools (laws, decrees, working regulations, pedagogical-organisational instructions, guidelines and regulations), with an emphasis on the needs of the work of the teaching staff.
+The personality of the head of teaching staff - legal and personality requirements.
 School image, school culture.
 School climate.